Central America and Caribbean

 From 1975-1982, we conducted field investigations on the genetic structure and origins of Black Caribs (Garifuna) of St. Vincent Island, Livingston, Guatemala, and Belize (Dangriga, Punta Gorda and Belize City).
 The genetic, historic and demographic research revealed a unique history of an evolutionary success story—a small group (fewer than 2,000) from St. Vincent colonized much of the coast of Central America.

-New Research: In 2007, an agreement was signed between the School of Biology, University of Costa Rica (UCR) and the Laboratory of Biological Anthropology (LBA) for a joint study of the origins and the genetic structure of Central American indigenous populations.
+In 2007, an agreement was signed between the School of Biology, University of Costa Rica (UCR) and the Laboratory of Biological Anthropology (LBA) for a joint study of the origins and the genetic structure of Central American indigenous populations.
 A delegation (sponsored by the International Studies Program at the University of Kansas) visited San Jose and a Guaymi community on the Panama border, to develop a long term research program.
 With the support of General Research Funds from K.U., doctoral candidates Phillip E. Melton and Norberto Baldi-Salas conducted field investigations during November 2007 in Nicaragua with Rama indigenous communities.
-They have organized a symposium on “Estructura Genetica y Migracion de las Poblaciones Indigenas de Centro y Sur America,” for the II Congress Latino Americano de Antropologia Desdo la Antropologica Genetica,” July 28-31st in San Jose, Costa Rica..
+They organized a symposium on “Estructura Genetica y Migracion de las Poblaciones Indigenas de Centro y Sur America,” for the II Congress Latino Americano de Antropologia Desdo la Antropologica Genetica,” July 28-31st in San Jose, Costa Rica..

 II.
 Tuberculosis Susceptibility: Genetic/environmental Interactions